SarimSiddicky/ViT/README.md

 # ViT
 A Vision Transformer model built to diagnose and classify diabetic retinopathy.
+Built as a project for BASEF